CdtQin/CVPR2022-AISafety-Helper/README.md

 BTW, for those participants who do not utilize NN method, mainly for Track2, your method can be packed into the forward function in submit/model.py .

 Based on the rule of model size, the submitted model should contain no more than 30M Float parameters (120Mb in model size), and its operations should be lower than 5G FLOPs.
-We release the check script at torch/check_model.py .
+We release the check script at torch/check_model.py (currently the code is not robust, and we are going to use ptflops, we will update the file while we finished test on our sever.).
 In this file, you can see how the model is loaded:

 ```Shell
 import sys